johnlindquist/slid/slides/07_agent_alias.md

 # Agent Aliases

-Wrap agents in shell functions for quick access.
+Wrap agents in shell functions for faster access.

 ## Create a Testing Alias